 The following table depicts the trades conducted between 15th April and 18th June.
 There were 10 trades entered and closed within that time frame.

 Let me be clear in stating that brokerage fees will have an impact on your results.
-Taking smaller position sizes means the brokerage fees will represent a larger percentage of cost of trade, compared to larger position sizes.
-Brokerage fees are a cost of trading, and vary between brokers.
-Halifax Investment Services Pty Ltd can be contacted for details on brokerage fees.
+Taking smaller position sizes means the brokerage fees will represent a larger percentage of the cost of a trade.
+Compared to larger position sizes.
+Brokerage fees are a cost of trading.
+And vary between brokers.
+Halifax Investment Services Pty Ltd can contact for details on brokerage fees.

 However, following a Model Portfolio is best managed when all positions are taken.
-To ensure diversification and a clear balance is maintained, the analysts will select positions that they believe not only have a probability of profitability, but that will balance the other existing positions.
+And to ensure diversification and a clear balance are maintained.
+The analysts will select positions that they believe not only have a probability of profitability.
+But that will balance the other existing positions.

-It is the strategy approach that provides an edge to investing.
+In Addition, It is the strategy approach that provides an edge to investing.
 For the Covered Call (Buy Write) strategy, for example, the edge is in selecting positions that provide a reasonable premium return to offset the Risk that the share price might fall in value, or even rise too quickly in value.
-For the Butterfly strategy, our edge is that we have identified situations where Implied Volatility declines, and if a share price remains within a certain price range, we can achieve a specific profit target.
+And for the Butterfly strategy.
+Also, our edge is that we have identified situations where Implied Volatility declines.
+And if a share price remains within a certain price range.
+We can achieve a specific profit target.

-The trader who attempts to select trades out of the balance of trade recommendations, your statistical probability changes.
-We can present historical results to show past performance, and while this cannot be construed as an indication of future performance, it does reflect how we manage our positions with a standardized strategy.
-The undefined factor is that no-one knows what the market will do in the future, and hence knowing your Risk management prior to entering the position will define what your Portfolio Risk will be if the markets change.
+In Addition, It does reflect how we manage our positions with a standardized strategy.
+The undefined factor is that no-one knows what the market will do in the future.
+And hence knowing your Risk management prior to entering the position will define what your Portfolio Risk will be if the markets change.

 Selecting trades out of the total balance of recommendations will lower your probability of success!

-Your statistical probability will improve if you participate on all of the trade recommendations, and if you have sound money management principles in place.
-That is, you have equal weighted positions, and lot sizes that provide a profit potential net of brokerage.
+Moreover, Your statistical probability will improve if you participate in all of the trade recommendations.
+And if you have sound money management principles in place.
+That is, you have equal weighted positions.
+And lot sizes that provide a profit potential net of brokerage.

-If you would like to discuss how to manage the AIE Trade Recommendation Model Portfolio for any of the strategies provided, feel free to contact our customer service
+Indeed, If you would like to discuss how to manage the AIE Trade Recommendation Model Portfolio for any of the strategies provided.
+Feel free to contact our customer service